 Studying Psychology develops a range of transferable skills that are highly sought after, both at university and many careers paths in the future.
 These skills include; academic writing and presentation skills, critical and analytical thinking, communication and interpersonal skills, leadership and teamwork skills, a knowledge of and experience with basic techniques of statistical analysis and also an understanding of others.
-Psychology is the fourth most popular degree subject overall.
 The career opportunities available are vast and include jobs in the field of medicine, law, sport, education, social care work, counselling and advertisement.